georgia-tech-db/evadb/docs/source/overview/getting-started.rst

 .. code-block:: sql

     --- This AI query retrieves images in the loaded MNIST video with label 4
-    --- The query's result is returned as a Dataframe.
-    --- We limit our query to only return the first five frames with label 4
+    --- We constrain the query to only search through the first 100 frames
-    --- and to only search through the first 1000 frames SELECT data, id, MnistImageClassifier(data)
+    --- We limit the query to only return the first five frames with label 4 SELECT data, id, MnistImageClassifier(data)
     FROM MnistVideo
     WHERE MnistImageClassifier(data) = '4' AND id < 100